f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 and Ansible.

 To view installed iControl LX Extensions in the BIG-IP GUI you must first enable this functionality.
-To do this, log in via SSH into the system with an ``admin`` account and execute ``touch /var/config/rest/iapps/enable``.
+To do this, log in via SSH to Big-IP A (using putty on the desktop) into the system with an ``admin`` account that has bash access (for example root) and execute
+``touch /var/config/rest/iapps/enable``.
 No reboot is required.
 This will enable the :menuselection:`iApps --> Package Management LX` menu:

 |lab-3-1|